Can Chicken Eat Oranges?

 The only downside of feeding them oranges is it has sugar, and too much sugar for chickens is bad.
 Thus, you can give your chicken an orange in small amounts but not often.
 Everything that’s in excess may result in unfavorable circumstances.

-On the other hand, some might ask if the orange peels are fine for chickens to eat.
+Some might ask if the orange peels are fine for chickens to eat.
 Well, this is an entirely different story.
-Although chickens can eat orange peels, experts do not suggest giving orange or fruit peels to chickens.
+Although chickens can eat orange peels, experts do not suggest giving them to chickens.

 How to Serve Oranges to Chickens